ljpatrick/marxpaint/docs/pt_br/README.txt

     Save the picture in PNG format.
-It is HIGHLY recommended that you name the filename using the current date and time, since that's the convention Tux Paint uses:
+It is HIGHLY recommended that you name the filename using the current date and time, since that's the convention Marx Paint uses:

       YYYYMMDDhhmmss